09 Java Fundamentals | While Loop in Java | By Dummy for Dummies

 Number: 1 Number: 2 Number: 3 Number: 4 Number: 5 Loop exited!

-⦿ This code has condition that "While number is less than 6, go back and re-run the loop".
+• This code has a condition that says "While number is less than 6, go back and re-run the loop".

-⦿ When the code inside runs, it prints the number, then increase it by one, then check condition again.
+• When the code inside runs, it prints the number, then increases it by one, then checks the condition again.

 EXERCISE